- Taxed portion

 Will holding your ESOP still pay off?

 Today, holding your shares 12+ months gets you the 50% CGT discount.
-Labor's proposed reform (2026-27 Budget, from 1 July 2027) replaces that with inflation indexation.
-Because an ESOP strike price is tiny, indexation barely helps — so the reward for holding could largely disappear.
-See your numbers across all three.
+Labor's proposed reform (2026-27 Budget, from 1 July 2027) replaces that with inflation indexation + a 30% minimum rate.
+The bill passed the Lower House and could be law within weeks.
+A narrow tech-startup concession is under consultation.
+See your numbers across all four scenarios below.

 Your ESOP details